callAgene/OutlineNum/README.md

 # RStudio Addin: OutlineNum

-**OutlineNum** is an RStudio addin for adding and removing numbering from headers in your R Markdown and plain text documents.
+**OutlineNum** is an RStudio addin for adding and removing numbering from headers/outline in your R Markdown.

 ## Features